Ferdinand James Anselm de Rothschild (1839-1898)

 Waddesdon Manor

-In 1874 Ferdinand bought “a lovely tract of land, [with] beautiful soil...and very pretty scenery” in the Vale of Aylesbury.
+On the death of his father in 1874, Ferdinand determined to build a house in Buckinghamshire, where he had hunted.
+The site chosen was Waddesdon, in the Vale of Aylesbury, purchased from the Duke of Marlborough.
+Ferdinand bought “a lovely tract of land, [with] beautiful soil...and very pretty scenery.”
 Inspired by the châteaux of the Valois, Ferdinand employed Gabriel-Hippolyte Destailleur to build him his own French-style country house, with towers and external staircases such as he had seen while in Touraine.
 Destailleur submitted elaborate plans for a vast mansion, nearly twice the length of the house as built, with a ballroom and a winter garden.
 Ferdinand wanted the scale reduced and a new design was approved, although the architect warned him that ‘one always builds too small’ a mistake Ferdinand later rued.
 Waddesdon, perhaps the most well-known of all the great Rothschild houses in England, became the setting for Ferdinand's collection of art and objets d'art, and the scene of splendid entertainment.
 In a family of collectors of distinction, Ferdinand was pre-eminent, perhaps collecting to mask his sense of loss.
 The Waddesdon Bequest Room at the British Museum was established to accommodate the enormous collection he left the institution in his will.